Canada is the only G7 country in the world to legalize recreational (adult-use) cannabis on a federal level.

-Cannabis Compliance provides strategic planning, application support, staff training and recruiting services to retail entrepreneurs within the cannabis space.
-It should be noted that not all provinces allow for private retail stores (notably Ontario and Quebec), and instead the provincial governments are the only operators.
+Cannabis Compliance Inc. provides strategic planning, application support, staff training and recruiting services to retail entrepreneurs within the cannabis space.
+It should be noted that not all provinces allow for private retail stores (Quebec), and instead the provincial governments are the only operators.
 However, many provinces particularly in western Canada are accepting applications for private enterprises to retail recreational cannabis.
 The following pages provide an overview of the retail environment in each province across Canada.

 The following Canadian provinces/territories are following a Crown Corporation model where the province owns both the distribution and the retail stores: Quebec, New Brunswick, Nova Scotia, Prince Edward Island, and the Northwest Territories.
 Because these provinces will control their own retail environment, we will not devote sections on our website to these and will therefore only discuss provinces that are allowing private retail enterprises in some capacity.
 However, it should also be noted that the following provinces will license private retailers in addition to launching some of their own provincial cannabis stores: British Columbia, Newfoundland and Labrador, Yukon and Nunavut.
 The following provinces will not have any provincial government stores: Ontario, Alberta, Saskatchewan and Manitoba.